What Does a Certified Registered Nurse Anesthetist Do?

 Example 1

 The CRNA position is a vital role in our team and in the safety and health of our patients.
-Accuracy and focus is a must, as is a team spirit as we all work together for the well-being of our trusting patients.
+Accuracy and focus are a must, as is a team spirit, as we all work together for the well-being of our trusting patients.
 A great attitude is needed for a positive patient and work experience.
 Dedication to your role and continuing education will be needed in order to stay up to date with the changes in medical practices due to constant medical studies and breakthroughs.
 Ideal CRNA candidates will have previous experience working in a fast-paced environment with patients of all ages and genders.

 Typical duties and responsibilities